piknotech/TrivialTorch/README.md

 ### The outcome

-Now that *Trivial Torch* is finally rejected, I release it here on GitHub as an alternative to anybody who is looking for a lightweight flashlight app to install themselves using Xcode.
+Now that *Trivial Torch* is finally rejected, it's released here on GitHub as an alternative to anybody who is looking for a lightweight flashlight app to install themselves using Xcode.

 ## License
 This project is released under the [MIT License](http://opensource.org/licenses/MIT).
-See [LICENSE.md](https://github.com/fredpi/TrivialTorch/blob/stable/LICENSE.md) for details.
+See [LICENSE.md](https://github.com/piknotech/TrivialTorch/blob/stable/LICENSE.md) for details.